invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato

+    stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija

 French
 ------